 “Limin” is a purely Caribbean concept.
 The idea is to be very serious about taking it easy.
-The atmosphere in Nevis is incredibly conducive to a good “Lime”, an experienced “Limer” will start pretty early in the day, finding a suitable spot.
-The best spot is in public so you can greet friends and make new ones, and is probably in the shade, a setup like this will have you well on your way to a day spent busily doing not much but saying hi, dancing to any available music, and having a good time.
-The Ocean Star crew are not experienced “Limers”, however, so they didn’t get a chance to start their “Lime” until the afternoon.
+The atmosphere in Nevis is incredibly conducive to a good “Lime”; an experienced “Limer” will start pretty early in the day, finding a suitable spot.
+The best spot is in public, so you can greet friends and make new ones, and it is probably in the shade.
+A setup like this will have you well on your way to a day spent busily doing not much but saying hi, dancing to any available music, and having a good time.
+The Ocean Star crew are not experienced “Limers,” however, so they didn’t get a chance to start their “Lime” until the afternoon.
 The morning was spent on an array of outdoor activities.
 Half of the group headed to Oualie Beach for a horseback ride that wandered from the sea up into the hills.
 The other half went with our hiking guide/taxi driver/reggae artist, Watusi, to hike to the water source for the island high up in the hills.
 The hike ended in a pool at the top of a waterfall.
-After the rigorous morning schedule it was time for “Limin”.
-Some of the group found themselves in hot springs, others found a nice cafe to sit and sip the local fruit juices.
+After the rigorous morning schedule, it was time for “Limin.”
+Some of the group found themselves in hot springs; others found a nice cafe to sit and sip the local fruit juices.
 This group of shipmates is well on their way to a full understanding of this aspect of Caribbean culture.
-Tonight we’re off on a night sail to Montserrat to explore this island so recently ravaged by volcanic eruption.
+Tonight we’re off on a night sail to Montserrat to explore this island so recently ravaged by a volcanic eruption.